YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/ReadMe.md

 ##Q2
 What are the advantages and disadvantages of the IBE over the traditional certificate-based public-key encryption?

+There are many disavantages in IBE, while advantages of IBE could be achieved by slightly modifying traditional certificate-based public-key encryption schema.
+Thus, disadvantages are elborated first, and advantages are elaborated second.

 ###Disadvantages

 **PKG PR-Key Compromise Cost Probelm**